 Approximately 95% of sudden cardiac arrest victims die before reaching the hospital.

 Brain death starts to occur 4 – 6 minutes after someone experiences cardiac arrest if CPR is not started during those first crucial minutes.

 If you answered "no" to any of the above questions, you're not alone.
 The vast majority of Americans don't know how to perform CPR or know the signs of a stroke or heart attack.
 But you will know after you attend the Punta Gorda Fire Dept.’s free Family and Friends CPR course!

-The Family and Friends CPR program does not offer CPR certification, instead our primary goal is to raise awareness of the importance of immediate action in response to sudden cardiac arrest.
-You will receive a free informational book to keep as a reference, courtesy of Bayfront Health Port Charlotte and Punta Gorda.
+The Family and Friends CPR program does not offer CPR certification, Instead, our primary goal is to raise awareness of the importance of immediate action in response to sudden cardiac arrest.
+You will receive a free informational book to keep as a reference, courtesy of Bayfront Health Punta Gorda and Port Charlotte.